EspriTLK/BS_TEST/README.md

 ## :student: Usage

 After app runs you can use `strapi.postman_collection.json`.
-In that colection implemented availabel routes and methods and some variables aka {{jwt_token}} for logged in user
+There are available routes, methods and some variables aka {{jwt_token}} in that collection for logged in user.

+### Allowed actions:

+1) Master admin should login into GUI `http://localhost:1337/admin` `login`: admin, `password`: admin.
+Don't forget to change password for this user and create new user with 'Editor' role.
+By default editors has flag `canPublish` - `true`.
+2) New editor can log in into API via endpoint `Login user` and fields `identifier` - username or email and `password`.
+3) Editor can create new author via endpoint `Create author` with required fields: `username`, `email`, `password`.
+Editor can set flag `canPublish` = `true` for author.
+By default this flag is `false`.
+4) Editors have access to endpoint `Edit author` for editing authors.
+5) Author has access to endpoint `Change password` for changing his own password.
+6) All registered users can create new publication via endpoint `Create publication` with required field `title` and optional field `content`.
+7) After creation a new publication is a draft.
+And author can publish it only after editor set flag `canPublish` = `true` via endpoint `Edit author`.
+After this author can publish his own publication with endpoint `Edit publication` and field `publish` with value `true`.
+With this endpoint author can update his own publication.
+8) Author can remove his own publication via endpoint `Remove publication`.
+9) Author can see all published publications and all his drafts via endpoint `Get all publications`.
+10) Editor can see, edit and remove all publications of all authors.

-Allowed endpoints and methods:
+### Allowed endpoints and methods:

-## :family_man_woman_girl_boy: Operations with users
+#### :family_man_woman_girl_boy: Operations with users

 - `Login user`: `{{server}}/api/auth/local` - method: `POST`
 - `Create author`: `{{server}}/api/auth/local/register` - method: `POST`